 Teacups and tea sets are usually decorated with specific designs and are usually very limited in their production.
 Some tea sets become extremely valuable if the print is rare and goes out of production.

-Teacups may be different sizes, depending on where they were the manufacturer.
-In China, cups are designed to hold no more than 30mL of liquid.
+Teacups may be different sizes, depending on where they were manufactured.
+In China, cups are designed to hold no more than 30 mL of liquid.